The mestiza muse

 14. Shield those beautiful curls from the sun’s embrace.
 The sizzling heat and the sun’s UV rays have a knack for sapping the moisture from your hair.
 To preserve your curls’ vitality, wear a stylish wide-brimmed hat for added protection and ensure your hair stays moisturized.

-15. Elevate your hair game with a pre-shampoo ritual: The pre-shampoo treatment becomes a shield, preemptively guarding those delicate strands from the impending shampoo action.
+15. Elevate your hair game with a pre-shampoo ritual: The pre-shampoo treatment becomes a shield, preemptively guarding those delicate strands against the impending shampoo action.
 This strategic approach ensures the retention of your hair’s natural oils, allowing you to protect against dry, dehydrated curls.

 What to Avoid